 - 2 tsp xanthan gum if your blend doesn’t already contain it

 - 1 tbsp baking powder

 - Preheat oven to 350º F. Line a baking sheet with parchment paper and set aside.

 - In a small bowl, combine granulated sugar and lemon zest.
 Rub the zest into the granulated sugar until they are thoroughly combined and the lemon fragrance is released.

 - Place the lemon sugar in a large bowl.
 Stir in dairy free butter and mix until combined and mixture is light in color, then stir in lemon extract and lemon juice.

 - Whisk together gluten-free flour blend, xanthan gum (if using), baking powder and salt.

 - Gradually add the dry ingredients to the wet ingredients, mixing in between, until no streaks of flour remain.

 - Take a heaping tablespoon of dough and roll in a ball.
 With your thumb, lightly press down on the dough until an indentation in the middle of the dough forms.
 Fill with ½ teaspoon of raspberry jam.
 Repeat with remaining dough and jam.

-- Bake at 350F for 10 minutes.
+- Bake for 10 minutes.
 Remove the cookies from the oven and let cool completely before removing from the pan.
 Cookies will be fragile when warm.